sabre-io/sabre.io/source/dav/per-user-directories.md

     }

-Now you can determine right within `getChildren()` and `getChild()` wether or a user is allowed to have access to a specific collection.
+Now you can determine right within `getChildren()` and `getChild()` whether or not a user is allowed to have access to a specific collection.

 Just call `$this->authPlugin->getCurrentUser()` and return the nodes that are appropriate for each user.